-Year Ended l
+Year Ende d December 31

 (in thousands) 2018 2017 % Change

-Revenue \$58,728 \$62,077 (5)
+Revenue \$ 58,728 \$ 62,077 (5)

-Operating Loss (1,081) (3,674) 71
+Operating Loss (1,081 (3,674) 71

 SocialCode is a provider of marketing solutions on social, mobile and video platforms.
 In the third quarter of 2018, SocialCode acquired Marketplace Strategy, a Cleveland-based Amazon sales acceleration agency.
 SocialCode revenue decreased 5% in 2018, resulting from declines in digital advertising service revenues, partly due to a transition from agency-based clients to direct-relationship clients.
 SocialCode reported an operating loss of \$1.1 million in 2018 compared to \$3.7 million in 2017.
-SocialCode's operating results included a credit of \$7.1 million related to phantom equity plans in 2018; whereas 2017 results included expense of \$1.4 million related to phantom equity plans in 2018, largely due to revenue declines.
+SocialCode's operating results included a credit of \$7.1 million related to phantom equity plans in 2018; whereas 2017 results included expense of \$1.4 million related to phantom equity plans in 2017.
+Excluding the amounts related to phantom equity plans for the relevant periods, SocialCode results are down in 2018, largely due to revenue declines.
 As of December 31, 2018, the accrual balance related to these plans was \$0.4 million.